13pathak/AI-Popup-Infopedia/readme.md

         * Newline characters inside definitions.
         * Non-UTF-8 character encodings (like `windows-1252` from Excel).
         * Missing timestamps (it generates new ones).
+* ⏰ **Backup Reminder:** Set a daily or weekly reminder to backup your history so you never lose your saved words.

 ---